Sarmoros/Group-Project-1/README.md

 Image Representation: Images related to each city are fetched from the Unsplash API and displayed alongside the weather data.

-Search History: The tool keeps track of the user's search history and displays the last 5 searches, providing a quick reference for previously compared cities.
+Search History: The tool keeps track of the user's search history and displays the last searched cities, providing a quick reference for previously compared cities.

 ## Technologies Used
 HTML, CSS, JavaScript: The core languages for building the front-end interface and interactivity.